 August Bebel has provided his biographers with a subject, but has he provided them with a story?
 Most biographers try to weigh individual agency against structural constraints.
+When they encounter biographical dissonances, they must resist the temptation to eliminate all cognitive static from their narrative.
 They must be ready, when necessary, to call their subject a horse's ass.
 And they can choose to construct their biographical subject, at least in part, as discourse.
-But in doing so, might Bebel's biographers be instrumentalizing or even subverting his life?
-This danger is real, as Roger Chickering has noted: discourses, too, have a life of their own, extending over time, and often they appear to have a beginning, middle, and end that prove to be illusory.60 Bebel was sui generis, but the contemporary discourse about his role in Germany's political culture, while fractured, can illuminate more than just the phenomenon of celebrity itself.
+But in doing so, might Bebel's biographers be instrumentalising or even subverting his life?
+This danger is real, as Roger Chickering has noted: discourses, too, have a life of their own, extending over time.
+Often they appear to have a beginning, middle, and end that prove to be illusory.
+Bebel was sui generis, yet the contemporary discourse about his role in Germany's political culture, while fractured, can illuminate more than just the phenomenon of celebrity itself.

-In studying power, privilege, and social cohesion through the analytical lens of their preferred genre, biographers should take up the opportunity, when appropriate, to address contemporary public debates.
-It is not always easy to sidestep the dangers of an overly presentist perspective, as scholarship on Bebel amply demonstrates.
-Not long before the Berlin Wall fell in 1989, one West German study was unwilling to concede an inch to Marxist triumphalism, while East German biographies celebrated Bebel according to strict Marxist doctrine.61 A careful balance must be struck, not only in judging "the man" but also in assessing the prospects and paradoxes of "his times."
-Both in the present day and over the longue durée, the mobilization of expanding electorates can be seen as a success story-and as a cautionary tale.
-The success story points toward social inclusion-liberty, equality, fraternity, and their twenty-first-century variants.
-Democrats around the world took heart that German Chancellor Angela Merkel, on January 13, 2015, offered a ringing response to the murder of Charlie Hebdo journalists in Paris.
-"Xenophobia, racism, and extremism," Merkel declared, "have no place in this country."
-Germany, she added, is "a country based on democracy, tolerance, and openness to the world."
+In studying power, privilege, and social cohesion through the analytical lens of their preferred genre, biographers cannot always sidestep the dangers of an overly presentist perspective, as scholarship on Bebel amply demonstrates.
+Not long before the Berlin Wall fell in 1989, one West German study was unwilling to concede an inch to Marxist triumphalism, while East German biographies celebrated Bebel according to strict Marxist doctrine.
+70 A careful balance must be struck, not only in judging with man what also in assessing the prospects and paradoxes of "his times".
+Both in the present day and over the longue durée, the mobilisation of expanding electorates can be seen as a success story - and as a cautionary tale.
+The success story points toward social inclusion - liberty, equality, fraternity, and their twenty-first-century variants.
 The cautionary tale takes account of the power of social exclusion: it reminds us that the struggles for social justice and democratic reform waged by Bebel shaped much of the twentieth century and continue today, without clear trajectories.
 In many parts of the world, as in Germany in a bygone age, leaders still seek to be responsive to the masses without being responsible to the people.
-Dictatorship and the criminal abuse of human rights are also possible outcomes of what Karl Mannheim in the 1920s called the "fundamental democratization of society."62
+Authoritarian strongmen and the criminal abuse of human rights - hallmarks of "illiberal democracies" - are also possible outcomes of the fundamental democratisation of society.

-Daily headlines demonstrate that Arab Springs can become Arab Winters when transitions to democracy produce hybrid regimes that satisfy no one.
-Salman Rushdie has written that when such transitions are misread, cultures "bleed into each other."63 Wherever pluralism is under attack, a kaleidoscopic view of history can contribute to revealing the truth and to reconciling opposing groups who mistakenly believe they are embarked on incompatible paths to a better future.
-A belief in pluralism and a faith in human compassion animated Bebel throughout his long career and set him apart from millions of his fellow Germans.
-Nevertheless, in 1913-14, before Social Democratic conscripts were sent to die in Flanders and on the eastern front and in the Atlantic, Kaiser Wilhelm II and the authoritarian German state were hemorrhaging political legitimacy: the respect of the masses flowed in a different direction.
+Despite his many flaws and failures, Bebel throughout his long career was animated by a belief in pluralism and a faith in human compassion.
+He provided a banner around which advocates of a new, more egalitarian model of democratic Praxis could and did rally.
+That set him apart from millions of bourgeois Germans but provided the foundation for his celebrity among the working classes.
+In 1913-1914, before Social Democratic conscripts were sent to die in Flanders and on the eastern front and in the Atlantic, Kaiser Wilhelm II and the authoritarian German state were haemorrhaging political legitimacy: the respect of the masses flowed in a different direction.
 By viewing strategies for emancipation and counter-strategies for exclusion through the lens of a single life, Bebel's biographer can suggest that struggles for democracy are inseparable from beliefs, institutions, and conflicts that claim to make the world safe for it.